Inverse Filter

 Load Calibration Data

-Network Analyzerand currently held in the application's memory. - Load File: Loads a previously saved calibration map in
+Network Analyzer. - Load File: Loads a previously saved calibration data file in

 Filter Design

-Adjust the shape of the correction filter based on the loaded data.
+Adjust the "strength" and "detail" of the correction filter based on the loaded data.

 Audio Processing

-- Input: Select the audio file (WAV format) you wish to process.
+- Input: Select the audio file (WAV format) you wish to cast the magic on (process).

-- Process & Save: Saves a new file with the filter applied.
+- Process & Save: Saves a new, polished audio file with the filter applied.

 Settings